 Parents may contract with outside tutors and resource professionals if necessary for sessions to be held during the school day or after school.
-Written requests must be submitted to the division principal.
-(Copy of a written request form can be found in the Appendix.)
-Prior to working on St. Paul's campus, all outside tutors and resource professionals must submit a copy of their professional license, a right to review copy of their criminal background check and a certificate of completion of a child safe environment training program.
 In the case of a student's absence or a class field trip, it is the parent's responsibility to notify the tutor that the child will not be in attendance.